Search This Blog

 Tim's Trail leaves the road and quickly enters the woods following the base of the cliffs.

 After .2 miles you arrive at a very informative kiosk, with trail brochures and maps.
-This is where I paused to secure my gaiters, which are an essential on this hike due to the rattlesnake population at the preserve and recent rains.

 Following along the foot of the cliffs.